argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 dataset.create()
 ```

-Let's grab the dataset from the Hugging Face Hub.
-Download the dataset created at the [chunking data section](#downloading-and-chunking-data), which in our case corresponds to the following dataset, and filter the columns we need:
+Now, let's retrieve the dataset we created earlier from the Hugging Face Hub.
+Recall the dataset we generated in the [chunking data section](#downloading-and-chunking-data)?
+We'll download that dataset and extract the essential columns we need to move forward:

 ```python
 from datasets import load_dataset